 Despite the fact that users have a clear vision of what they want, the development team sees the product at the core and at times can make more optimal decisions and decide which request will go first and which will be declined.

-A product development roadmap brings a clear vision of the product development process for any SaaS project, large or small.
+A product development roadmap brings a clear vision of the product development process for any SaaS, large or small.
 It outlines the strategy, main and side ideas, release dates, new features implementation plan.

 Overall steps toward the roadmap building include wise feedback gathering, reaching out to users for detalization, separating and prioritizing the 3 types of requests (bugs, existing features improvement, new features), and finally putting together the roadmap.